Meyer, Jason. Lloyd-Jones on the Christian Life: Doctrine and Life as Fuel and Fire. Wheaton, Ill: Crossway, 2018, pp.265, $19.99, paperback.

 Dr. Jason Meyer is the Pastor for Preaching and Vision at Bethlehem Baptist Church in Minneapolis, Minnesota.
 He also serves as Associate Professor of New Testament at Bethlehem College and Seminary.
 He has made contributions to the ESV Expository Commentary series and is the author of Preaching: A Biblical Theology.
 The work being considered in this review is his theological biography on Dr. Martyn Lloyd-Jones entitled, Lloyd-Jones on the Christian Life: Doctrine and Life as Fuel and Fire.

-Dr. Martyn Lloyd-Jones was a massively influential preacher in the eighteenth century, and it will be shown that some contend that Lloyd-Jones’ influence is greater today than it was in his own day.
+Dr. Martyn Lloyd-Jones was a massively influential preacher in the twentieth century, and it will be shown that some contend that Lloyd-Jones’ influence is greater today than it was in his own day.
 Remarkably, the ministry of Lloyd-Jones was a preaching and teaching ministry that did not include writing.
 The works that are in print are transcribed lectures and sermons.
 To write this theological biography of Dr. Martyn Lloyd-Jones, Jason Meyer was challenged with the task of reviewing the sermons and lectures of Lloyd-Jones in order to succinctly and accurately present the Doctor’s theology.

 Lloyd-Jones’ conviction is made clear: there must not be a divorce between doctrine and life.
 He said, “There is nothing which I know of which is more unscriptural, and which is more dangerous to the soul, than to divide doctrine from life” (p.
 25).
 He believed that, “right doctrine is the prerequisite for right living” and that, “our conduct heralds the content of our doctrine” (p.
 25).
 The preaching of Lloyd-Jones remained faithful to herald biblical doctrines even in the midst of an increasingly secularized church that was falling prey to ecumenicalism and liberalism.